 Writing the Proposal

-A strong proposal identifies the value of the project as a Women and Gender Studies / Gender and Sexuality Studies thesis, reflects the program’s three core guidelines for research in the field (below), and provides a “road map” for your research and writing.
+A strong proposal identifies the value of the project as a Gender and Sexuality Studies thesis, reflects the program’s three core guidelines for research in the field (below), and provides a “road map” for your research and writing.
 Proposals for one-semester theses should be roughly four to six pages in length, excluding notes and bibliographies.
 Proposals for two-semester theses should be between six and ten pages in length, excluding notes and bibliographies.
 What follows are specific instructions regarding content of a thesis proposal.
 Please attend carefully to each of them.